Umami Pot

 Step 3

-Put the chicken skin strips in a bowl and toss them with ponzu.
+Place the strips in a bowl and toss them with ponzu sauce.
 Top with green onions and shichimi togarashi to taste.

 torikawa ponzu_instruction-f1